10 SMS Customer Engagement Strategies to Boost Retention

 Is SMS marketing legal in the USA?

-Yes, SMS marketing is legal in the USA, but it comes with strict rules to protect consumers.
-The Telephone Consumer Protection Act (TCPA) requires you to get clear, written consent before sending promotional texts.
+The Telephone Consumer Protection Act (TCPA) requires you to get clear, written consent before sending promotional messages.

 You must also give customers an easy way to opt out, such as replying “STOP.”
 Following these rules keeps your business compliant and builds trust with your audience.